scala/docs.scala-lang/_overviews/overview/a-taste-of-scala.md

 val nums: List[Int] = List(1, 2, 3)
 ```

-This feature is known as *type inference*, and it’s a great way to help keep this type of code concise.
-You can also *explicitly* declare a variable’s type:
+You can always explicitly declare a variable’s type if you prefer, but in simple assignments like these it isn’t necessary:

 ```scala
 val x: Int = 1